PennEast Pipeline Co. v. New Jersey: Supreme Court

 PennEast petitioned to the Supreme Court for review of the Third Circuit's ruling.
 The D.C.
 Circuit placed the larger challenge to FERC's approval on abeyance while litigation in this case proceeded.
 The Supreme Court granted certiorari in February 2021, with oral arguments held on April 28, 2021.

 The Court issued its decision on June 29, 2021.
 The 5–4 decision reversed the Third Circuit's ruling and remanded the case for further review.
 The majority opinion was written by Chief Justice John Roberts and joined by Justices Stephen Breyer, Samuel Alito, Sonia Sotomayor, and Brett Kavanaugh.
 Roberts stated on the matter of sovereign immunity, "Although nonconsenting States are generally immune from suit, they surrendered their immunity from the exercise of the federal eminent domain power when they ratified the Constitution."
 Thus, PennEast's lawsuits "do not offend state sovereignty, because the states consented at the founding to the exercise of the federal eminent domain power, whether by public officials or private delegatees".

 Justice Neil Gorsuch wrote one dissenting opinion, which was joined by Justice Clarence Thomas.
 A second dissent was written by Amy Coney Barrett, and joined by Thomas, Elena Kagan and Gorsuch.
 In her dissent, Barrett wrote "Congress cannot circumvent state sovereign immunity’s limitations on the judicial power through its Article I powers.
 Thus, even in areas where Article I grants it 'complete lawmaking authority,' Congress lacks a tool that it could otherwise use to implement its power: 'authorization of suits by private parties against unconsenting States.'"

 Aftermath

-In September 2021, less than three months after its victory in the Supreme Court, PennEast withdrew its eminent domain claims on New Jersey state land.
-PennEast and New Jersey announced this agreement in a notice sent to the Third Circuit.
-It was unclear whether PennEast would restart the eminent domain proceedings later, continue the pipeline project in other ways, or abandon the project.
-The company cited regulatory hurdles and timing as motivating factors for its decision.
+Despite its victory in the Supreme Court, PennEast withdrew its eminent domain claims on New Jersey state land and canceled the pipeline project.
+PennEast announced this decision in September 2021, less than three months after the Supreme Court's ruling.
+The company cited regulatory hurdles, such as water quality and wetlands permits in New Jersey, as reasons for the cancellation.